pg-support/supt-km/docs/4. Processes/c. Post-sale/Warranty Service/Non-US/OOW (Non-US) JIRA (under construction).md

 Vix Hsieh will send the invoice to the customer and notify the agent by assigning the JIRA ticket back to the agent.

-The agent should ask the customer to check their inbox for the invoice and inform us once it's paid off.

 ---
 For Vix Hsieh:
 >JIRA Status: 'Invoice Needed' -> 'Awaiting Payment'